$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Broader Impact

 \section{Broader Impact}

-The recent retraction of the LAION-5B dataset, prompted by concerns over the presence of data samples potentially breaching ethical guidelines, has significantly affected various research initiatives.
-This situation underscores the crucial importance of careful dataset selection and raises a cautionary note for users about the ethical dimensions involved.
-In line with this, the community needs caution in the application of associated methodologies as well.
 Subject-driven image generation or Personalized Text-to-Image (P-T2I) methods have the potential to be a transformative tool in numerous domains.
 For their positive influence, they enable users to effortlessly generate, modify, and synthesize original subjects into diverse environments, thereby enriching creative expression.
 On the other hand, the ease of altering and creating images raises concerns about the responsible use of this technology which requires significant ethical and legal considerations.
-We recommend developers provide a more secure way (such as image attribution) for end-users to ensure accountability for misuse of such models~\cite{kim2023wouaf}.
 Users must be acutely aware of being able to infringe intellectual property rights and create misleading or harmful content.
+We recommend developers provide a more secure way such as image attribution~\cite{kim2023wouaf} for end-users to ensure accountability for misuse of such models.
 As such, those employing subject-driven image-generation techniques should exercise careful judgment, ensuring that their work adheres to ethical standards and legal boundaries.
 It is imperative that the broader implications of this technology are considered, and that a commitment to responsible and conscientious use guides its application.